 Trice, Rivers power Wisconsin past Milwaukee 83-64

-MADISON, Wis.
-(AP) -- D’Mitrick Trice scored a career-high 31 points and Nate Reuvers had 22 points to help Wisconsin overpower Milwaukee in a 83-64 victory Saturday.
+D’Mitrick Trice scored a career-high 31 points and Nate Reuvers had 22 points to help Wisconsin overpower Milwaukee in a 83-64 victory.

 The win gave the Badgers (6-5) a sweep against intrastate opponents this season, with victories over Milwaukee, Green Bay and Marquette.

-Darius Roy delivered 21 points and Te’Jon Lucas, an Illinois transfer in his first season at Milwaukee, had 10 points for the Panthers (5-7), who have lost five straight games.

-The game marked the Badgers debut of junior Micah Potter, an Ohio State transfer who was denied appeals to play five times by the NCAA’s Committee of Legislative Relief.
+Though Trice had a strong game, the spotlight was on Potter, an Ohio State transfer who was denied appeals to play five times by the NCAA’s Committee of Legislative Relief.

-Potter, a 6-foot-10 forward, shot 3 of 6 from the field, scored 12 points and played 13 minutes.
-The last time Potter played at Ohio State was during an NCCA tournament loss to Gonzaga on Nov.
-18, 2018.
-The stretch between that game and Saturday’s Wisconsin appearance for Potter was 644 days.
+Potter shot 3 of 6 from the field in his Badgers’ debut, scored 12 points and played 13 minutes.
+He also had three turnovers.
+The last time Potter played at Ohio State was during an NCAA Tournament loss to Gonzaga on March 18, 2018.

+“Finally,” said Potter about his feelings when he was inserted into the game in the first quarter.
+“I was trying to keep calm because, obviously, there were some jitters going on.
+I was trying to stay focused on what I needed to do, and that was play hard, play physical and play smart.

+“The ovation I got was pretty cool, too.
+It got me excited to play.”

 Wisconsin held a 43-41 halftime lead after Milwaukee stayed within striking distance in the first half with a 3-point shooting barrage.
 The Panthers shot 7 of 11 from beyond the arc, including a pair of banked 3-pointers.
 Roy and Lucas combined for four of those long-range baskets.